HackerLoop/rotonde-uavtalk/README.md

 ### Running

-A path to a folder containing UAVobjects definitions must be provided.
+A path to a folder containing commons definitions must be provided.
-You can easily find them by cloning [Taulabs](https://github.com/TauLabs/TauLabs) in the folder `shared/uavobjectdefinition`.
+You can easily find them by cloning [Taulabs](https://github.com/TauLabs/TauLabs) in the folder `shared/commondefinition`.

 ```
-$ ./bridge -port 4242 uavobjectdefinition/
+$ ./bridge -port 4242 commondefinition/
 2015/06/21 14:43:07 Websocket server started on port 4242
 ```